tompsherman/JS-Exercise-Classes/README.md

 # The _class_ Syntax

-This challenge  focuses on using the new for ES6 `class` syntax.
+This challenge  focuses on u sing the new for ES6 `class` syntax.

 ## JavaScript Fundamentals